Revised: July 1, 2020

 Political violence, strikes, demonstrations can surface sporadically without warning.
 Though demonstrations are more often controlled, they can be at times confrontational and violent.
 It is advisable to avoid crowds and demonstrations.
 Following local media updates helps you remain vigilant during these situations and you can easily avoid any situation that can put you at risk.

 There was an outbreak of yellow fever in northern Uganda in 2010.
 In 2008, there was an Ebola outbreak in western Uganda.
 Outbreaks of black plague have been experienced in the west of Nile River.
+We all are aware of the Covid-19 pandemic around the world, Uganda is no exception.
 Malaria is high risk in most areas and during the rainy season apart from high altitude mountains over 2,000m.
 Management of these outbreaks by the government has been impressive over the years.

 Health services are limited and travelers are advised to travel with their own supplies of prescription and preventive medicine or doctor’s note describing the medication.
 Medevac services available locally can be very expensive.
 Please consult with your medical insurance company prior to travelling abroad whether the policy applies to emergency evacuation expenses.